alfhisa/alfhisa.github.io/_teaching/software-engineering.md

 location: "Jakarta, Indonesia"
 ---

-# 📘 Software Engineering

-**Course Code:** COMP6100001
-**Level:** Undergraduate Course
-**Offered by:** *BINUS University, School of Computer Science*
-**Year:** 2025

----

-### 🧭 Course Description

-This course provides a comprehensive examination of the principles, methodologies, and tools necessary for the structured development, deployment, and maintenance of high-quality software systems.
+COMP6100001 - Software Engineering | This course provides a comprehensive examination of the principles, methodologies, and tools necessary for the structured development, deployment, and maintenance of high-quality software systems.
 Aimed at aspiring software engineers, it connects theoretical foundations with practical applications, equipping students to address real-world challenges in the software industry.
-The course is relevant to **Object-Oriented Software Engineering** and **Advanced Topics in Software Engineering**.
+The course is relevant to Object-Oriented Software Engineering and Advanced Topics in Software Engineering.

 ## Topics
 1. The Nature of Software and Software Engineering